iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

    files content goes to the cache directory `.dvc/cache` and each of the file names will be added to `.gitignore`.

-2. For reproducibility purposes, `dvc run` creates the `Posts.xml.dvc` DVC-file in the workspace with information about this stage in the pipeline, see [DVC-File Format](/doc/user-guide/dvc-file-format).
+2. For reproducibility purposes, `dvc run` creates the `Posts.xml.dvc` stage file in the workspace with information about this stage in the pipeline.
+(See [DVC-File Format](/doc/user-guide/dvc-file-format)).
 Note that the name of this file could be specified by using the `-f` option, for example `-f extract.dvc`.

-Let's take a look at the resulting DVC-file from the above example:
+Let's take a look at the resulting stage file created by `dvc run` above:

 ```dvc
 $ cat Posts.xml.dvc